- Bilirubin Levels

 - Normal levels vary slightly from lab to lab; they range from about 0.2 – 1.2 mg/dL.

 - Signs and symptoms of high bilirubin levels in adults vary with the underlying cause; however, symptoms usually include jaundice and itching.

-- High bilirubin levels in adults usually means that there may be an underlying problem involving the red blood cells, liver, or gallbladder; however, other problems also may be found.
+- High bilirubin levels in adults usually mean that there may be an underlying problem involving the red blood cells, liver, or gallbladder; however, other problems also may be found.

 - Symptoms of high bilirubin levels in newborns are skin and/or scleral jaundice.

-- High bilirubin levels in a newborn means that the neonate is not processing red cell breakdown effectively or an underlying cause is responsible.
+- High bilirubin levels in a newborn mean that the neonate is not processing red cell breakdown effectively or an underlying cause is responsible.

 - The treatment for elevated bilirubin in adults depends on the underlying problems.
 Experts suggest avoiding alcohol.

 - The bilirubin test can chemically determine the total and if needed, the conjugated and unconjugated levels of bilirubin in the blood.